microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Here are some of the most common metamagic spells:

 **Extending** makes a spell last twice as long as it normally would.
-Extending a spell costs 2 HP.
+Extending a spell costs 2 MP.

 **Empowering** makes a spell do 50% more damage than normal.
-Empowering a spell costs 3 HP.
+Empowering a spell costs 3 MP.

 **Widening** makes a spell's area of effect twice as big as normal.
-Widening a spell costs 4 HP.
+Widening a spell costs 4 MP.

 **Limiting** makes a spell last half as long as it normally would.
-Limiting a spell costs 2 HP.
+Limiting a spell costs 2 MP.

 **Depowering** makes a spell do 50% less damage than normal.
-Depowering a spell costs 3 HP.
+Depowering a spell costs 3 MP.

 **Narrowing** makes a spell's area of effect half as large as normal.
-Narrowing a spell costs 4 HP.
+Narrowing a spell costs 4 MP.

 **Attuning** changes the damage type of a spell to a specific element.
-Attuning a spell costs 3 HP if a material component of the specified element is easily available to the caster; otherwise it costs 5 HP.
+Attuning a spell costs 3 MP if a material component of the specified element is easily available to the caster; otherwise it costs 5 MP.
 Spells which already deal elemental damage cannot be Attuned.

 If two opposing metamagics are cast on the same spell, they cancel each other out.